Llewxamris/PEA-framework/md/design.md

 C# classes with SQL.
 However, in the end this proved to be a poor choice.
 _Code-first_ would have been a better decision in the end, as our team consisted of much stronger programmers than database designers.
-Early on, we could of used the _Entity Framework_ migration to tool to move to _code-first_.
+Early on, we could of used the _Entity Framework_ migration tool to move to _code-first_.

 ## Database Access Paths
 The three most important tables in our database are: